SheCodesAus/ramcats_backend/README.md

 - Note backend has been set up to allow for multiple users to be associated with a single organisation.

 ### Applicant profile page

 - User as applicant type can view and edit profile.
 - User can save opportunities (via the opportunity listing page) and view the saved results in their profile.
 - Note backend has been set up to enable saving opportunities.

 ## Technical Implementation

 ### Back-End

 - Django / DRF API
 - Python

 ### Front-End

 - React / JavaScript
 - HTML/CSS

 ### Git & Deployment

 - Heroku
 - Netlify
 - GitHub

-This application's back-end will be deployed to Heroku.
-The front-end will be deployed separately to Netlify.
+This application's back-end is deployed to Heroku.
+The front-end is deployed separately to Netlify.

-We will also use Insomnia to ensure API endpoints are working smoothly (we will utilise a local and deployed environment in Insomnia).
+We used Insomnia to ensure API endpoints were working smoothly.

-Git Project will be used to allocate and manage tasks and issues.
+Git Project was used to allocate and manage tasks and issues.

 ## Target Audience

 This website has two major target audiences:

 - Organisations looking to list opportunities in the directory, and
 - Potential applicants looking for scholarship opportunities.

 ### Organisations

 Organisation administrators will use the website to create new opportunity listings on the site.
 The administrators will then be able to edit an opportunity to change the status of the opportunity e.g. update open or closing date.

 ### Potential applicants

 General public will use this website to view scholarships opportunities that might be available to them.
 Potential applicants will not need to log in to view, sort and filter potential opportunities.

 ## Back-end Implementation

 ### API Specification

 Public website

 | HTTP Method | URL               | Purpose                                                                                                             | Request Body                                                                                                                                                                                                                                                                                                                              | Successful Response Code | Authentication and Authorization     |